Arthur Purdy Stout: Retirement and subsequent years

 When he retired from CPS in 1951, Stout became director of pathology at Francis Delafield Hospital, a municipal cancer hospital affiliated with Columbia University.
-He remained a Professor Emeritus of Surgery at Columbia and a Consulting Pathologist at both Delafield and Presbyterian Hospitals.
+In 1954, he coined the term fibromatosis (in the name congenital generalized fibromatosis, describing myofibromatosis).
+He remained a professor emeritus of Surgery at Columbia and a Consulting Pathologist at both Delafield and Presbyterian Hospitals.
 Stout died at age 82 on December 21, 1967, from complications of prostatic adenocarcinoma.

+Personal life

+Dr. Stout married Jean Stoddart in 1915.
+She was born in Canada.
+They had one child, Julia Frances Stout, whose birthday was in 1916.